nickbrandt/GitLab/doc/user/project/labels.md

 #### Promote a project label to a group label

+> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/231472) in GitLab 13.6: promoting a
+> project label keeps that label's ID and changes it into a group label.
+Previously, promoting a
+> project label created a new group label with a new ID and deleted the old label.

 If you previously created a project label and now want to make it available for other projects within the same group, you can promote it to a group label.